-The ESPI map produced for Inle Lake watershed is shown in Figure 10.
-Clearly, a large part of the watershed (in particular roughly the northern half) does not score very high in terms of provisioning ecosystem services.
+A large part of the Inle Lake watershed (in particular roughly the northern half) does not score very high in terms of provisioning ecosystem services (Figure 11).
 However, patches of high ESPI values can be found in particular close to the watershed boundaries, both on the western and (to a lesser extent) eastern sides.
-Notable areas are seen in the west of Kalaw subcatchment, even in areas not formally protected under Forest Law, and more remote parts of Inle Lake East R.F.
+Notable areas with high ESPI are seen in the west of Kalaw sub-catchment, even in areas not formally protected under Forest Law, and more remote parts of Inle Lake East Reserved Forest (R.F.).